dgaydukov/cert-aws/files/sa.md

 Hosted zone - route53 concept of domain.
 For each of your domain you have 1 hosted zone where you can have records.
 Records set - subdomains of your hosted zone.
 You can easily route any record set to any aws services (s3/elb/cloudFront)

+You can create route53 health check for dns failover (you can also choose String matching and not just ensure that response is 200 http status, but check actual content of response)

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.